JonBetts/CM0102-Starter-Kit/README.md

     * **HalveSigningOnFees** - On the original game, AI clubs were spending a significant amount of revenue just on signing-on fees, especially for contract renewals.
 This halves the amount players ask for in signing-on fees, putting less of a burden on the AI clubs (and your own).

+    * **HideLanguageError** - Hides any error messages arising from playing the game in any non-English language.

     * **HumanManagerAttributes** - You can now see your own attributes on your Manager Profile page.
 These were always there in the background, but now you can see how they develop.

-    * **JobsAbroadBoost** - This makes some minor changes so that you should now find it easier to get a job in a different country to the one you started in.
+    * **JobsAbroadBoost** - Makes some minor changes so that you should now find it easier to get a job in a different country to the one you started in.

-    * **LoadContinentalComps** - This loads all continental club competitions regardless as to what leagues you have selected.
+    * **LoadContinentalComps** - Loads all continental club competitions regardless as to what leagues you have selected.

-    * **LoansBoost** - This increases the likelihood of more loan deals being made in the game.
+    * **LoansBoost** - Increases the likelihood of more loan deals being made in the game.

-    * **LoansUpdateIncreaseLoans** - This increases the number of loans that teams in England, Scotland, Ireland and France can make at any one time from 2 to 9.
+    * **LoansUpdateIncreaseLoans** - Increases the number of loans that teams in England, Scotland, Ireland and France can make at any one time from 2 to 9.

+    * **ManageAnyTeam** - You can now apply for any job (club or nation) that currently does not have a manager.
+This includes clubs in inactive leagues.
+It also includes u21 teams.

-    * **NicksFitnessPatch** - This removes the pre-defined period of the year whereby player fitness is greatly decreased.
+    * **NicksFitnessPatch** - Removes the pre-defined period of the year whereby player fitness is greatly decreased.

-    * **NoTransferFundCountryBias** - This ensures the percentage of bank balance available for transfer funds for teams in each nation is equal.
+    * **NoTransferFundCountryBias** - The percentage of bank balance available for transfer funds for teams in each nation is equal.

     * **ObsceneGestureSuspensions** - Suspensions given for players making obscene gestures will now take effect immediately instead of after 14 days.
 The description given for the ban now shows 'Misconduct' rather than 'Use of an illegal substance'.

+    * **PageDownPatch** - You can use the Page Down key on your keyboard to go through your newsfeed rather than the mouse (please note it won't work when it comes to an item you need to action).

-    * **PauseOnMinorInjury** - This will always ensure the game pauses during a match for an injury, no matter the severity of an injury, including minor knocks or strains.
+    * **PauseOnMinorInjury** - The game now pauses during a match for an injury, no matter the severity of an injury, including minor knocks or strains.

     * **RegensMegaBoost** - Regens with high potential abilities should come back with better attributes than before.